zhuangchong/fluss/website/docs/install-deploy/overview.md

 # Overview

-Below, we briefly explain the building blocks of a Fluss cluster, their functionalities and implementations, and we will introduce the different deployment way to deploy Fluss.
+Below, we provide an overview of the key components of a Fluss cluster, detailing their functionalities and implementations.
+Additionally, we will introduce the various deployment methods available for Fluss.

 ## Overview and Reference Architecture

-The figure below shows the building blocks of every Fluss cluster:
+The figure below shows the building blocks of Fluss clusters:

 <img width="1200px" src={require('./deployment_overview.png').default} />